Römermuseum – Wien Museum

 Description

-The Romans were settled in the Vienna area for around 350 years.
-At its peak, over 30,000 people lived here - a colorful mix of Romans, locals and immigrants from all parts of the empire.
-The exhibition focuses on the buildings of Vindobona and the everyday life of the soldiers and the population.
+The Romans settled in the Vienna area for around 350 years.
+At its peak, over 30,000 people lived here—a diverse mix of Romans, locals, and immigrants from all parts of the empire.
+The exhibition focuses on Vindobona's buildings as well as the everyday life of the soldiers and the local population.

 Physical accessibility